10 Reasons to Travel Alone as a Single Woman

 7. You will learn that people are helpful and good.

 People are nice to you when you’re on your own.
 They want to help you.
 It is something that greatly restores your faith in humanity.
 People are nicer and more kind than you can ever imagine when you let them.

 All of those decision are on you – you’ll learn to make decisions faster and smoother than ever before!

 9. You will learn to tell the difference between a vacation and an adventure.

 Okay, we’ve all seen those girls on Instagram who loooove travel but spend all of their time sitting on beaches in resorts that all look the same.
 Don’t get me wrong, that’s a fun time, but it’s not an adventure.
-You are going to see the difference between a vacation and an adventure, and know when it’s the right time for a vacation, or the right time for an adventure.
+You are going to see the difference between a vacation and an adventure, and know when it’s the right time for a vacation or the right time for an adventure.

 My mother once told me, unkindly, I thought at the time, that I did not do well alone.
 She was right.
-I didn’t do well making decisions on my own, or trying new things without a lot of affirmation.
+I didn’t do well making decisions on my own or trying new things without a lot of affirmation.
 I can happily say that this isn’t the case.
-You have to learn to be confident and happy alone before you’ll be confident and happy travelling with someone else.
+You have to learn to be confident and happy alone before you’ll be confident and happy traveling with someone else.
 I can say that my trips after my solo stints have been more fulfilling and better for having been by myself for a while.

 I hope that this post gives you, young, single woman, the motivation to go have an adventure, on your own.
 Trust your gut, stay safe, and make some new friends.